 Below are descriptions of the course modules with links to the online training.
 Pharmacists and pharmacy students in Saskatchewan can take PACT online training for free.PACT 1 and 2 Training are the basis of the PACT program.
 These modules are intended to train pharmacists on tobacco cessation.
 PACT has additional specialty training modules that supplement the primary training.
-CEUs for the modules are provided beside the descriptions below.
+CEUs for the PACT 1 & 2 modules are 4.25 CEUs.

 Other healthcare professionals can take PACT training for a $100 fee through the Continuing Professional Development for Pharmacy Professionals (CPDPP), who hosts PACT online training.
 Currently, PACT Training is only available in this online format.
 Pharmacists and pharmacy students can email email@example.com to receive the sponsorship code for the training.
 Please note the sponsorship code is only available to current Saskatchewan pharmacists and pharmacy students.

 PACT 1 is comprised of four modules:

 - Nicotine Addiction

 - Tobacco Use Trends

 - Implementation of Services in Your Practice Site